Tympanoplasty

 Frequently Asked Questions

-What special preparations are required before surgery?
+What special preparations are needed before surgery?

 Is it normal to experience tinnitus or temporary hearing loss after surgery?